 Back in May, the family's car broke down on the side of the road in Denison while Dylan was choking on a bead.
 Two strangers noticed the family and pulled over to help.

-With only seconds to spare, those strangers got Dylan to Texoma Medical Center where he was stabilized and flown to Dallas, but he had to spend the next few weeks in the ICU.
+With only seconds to spare, those strangers got Dylan to Texoma Medical Center where he was stabilized and flown to Children's Health in Dallas, but he had to spend the next few weeks in the ICU.